krahets/hello-algo/en/docs/chapter_sorting/bubble_sort.md

     def bubble_sort(nums: list[int]):
         """Bubble sort"""
         n = len(nums)
-        # Outer loop: unsorted range is [0, i]
+        # Outer loop: unsorted interval is [0, i]
         for i in range(n - 1, 0, -1):
-            # Inner loop: swap the largest element in the unsorted range [0, i] to the right end of the range
+            # Inner loop: swap the largest element in the unsorted interval [0, i] to the rightmost end of the interval
             for j in range(i):
                 if nums[j] > nums[j + 1]:
                     # Swap nums[j] and nums[j + 1]